Denicke-04/ScratchToScale/Churn_Prediction/Readme.md

-# 📉 Churn Prediction — Logistic Regression with Flask & AWS Deployment
+## 📉 Churn Prediction — Logistic Regression with Flask & AWS

 This project predicts customer churn based on behavioral and demographic features.
 It demonstrates an end-to-end machine learning workflow from training and packaging a model to deploying it as a REST API using **Flask**, **Docker**